chrisstanarsenault/GoShorty/README.md

-# Tiny-App Project
+# GoShorty

-This is my fullstack app called Tiny-App, a URL shortener, much like the idea of Bit.ly, Deck.ly, etc. Just a much simplier, uglier version of it :)
+GoShorty, a URL shortener, much like the idea of Bit.ly, Deck.ly, etc. Just a much simpler, uglier version of it.
+With a function login/registering section, as well as using Bcrypt for password hashing and rendering happening serverside using node/express.

 [Click here](https://go-shorty-app.herokuapp.com/) for a live version hosted on Heroku.